• Training

 Research shows that 90% of learning is social and experiential – in other words, learning by doing.
 Make the most of a departing employee’s knowledge by involving team members in the offboarding process.
 Consider having a new hire shadow or support a departing employee in their final weeks.
 Facilitate a Q&A or “Ask Me Anything” forum where team members can seek dedicated feedback on the challenges that matter to them.
 Making knowledge preservation a collaborative process creates more opportunities for learning and engages both the offboarding employee and remaining team members.

-Just like human memory, your organizational memory can develop or atrophy.
-Creating a strategy for preserving institutional knowledge not only helps short-term business resilience as employees move on, but can contribute to greater engagement and less turnover, bolstering long-term innovation and growth.
+Just like human memory, organizational memory can develop or atrophy.
+Creating a strategy for preserving institutional knowledge not only helps short-term business resilience as employees move on but can also contribute to greater engagement and less turnover, bolstering long-term innovation and growth.